Unpriortized Autoencoder For Image Generation: Latent Density Estimation

-As shown in Figure \ref{fig:latent_density_estimator}, the proposed LDE network consists of two parts: dilated causal convolution used in WaveNet \cite{oord2016wavenet} and \jy{Mixture Density Network} \cite{bishop1994mdn}.
-The part of dilated causal convolution outputs a series of causal features $h = \{h_{1}, ..., h_{D}\}$ using $z$, the padding vector $p$ and the masking vector $m$.
+As shown in Figure \ref{fig:latent_density_estimator}, the LDE network consists of two parts: dilated causal convolution \cite{oord2016wavenet} and Mixture Density Network \cite{bishop1994mdn}.
+The dilated causal convolution outputs a series of causal features $h = \{h_{1}, ..., h_{D}\}$ using $z$.
 Each $h_{i}$ observes $z_{<i}$.
-Here, $p$ is a zero vector to match the dimension of the input to \jy{the first output $h$} to $D$, and $m$ is used to distinguish $z$ from $p$ by setting the masking value as 1 and 0, respectively.
-When the filter size of the dilated causal convolution is $s$, the number of layers in this part becomes $\ceil{log_{s}(D)}$.
-As the layer index $l$ increases, the size of dilation increases exponentially: for the $l$-th layer, $s^{l}$-dilation is applied.
-The part of \jy{Mixture Density Network} estimates the parameters of the $K$ mixture of Gaussians, $\pi_{i}$, $\mu_{i}$ and $\sigma_{i}$, from $h_{i}$ using an $1 \times1$ convolution layer.
+The zero vector $p$ is to match the dimension of the input to the first output $h$ to $D$, and $m$ is used to distinguish $z$ from $p$ by setting the masking value as 1 and 0, respectively.
+The Mixture Density Network estimates the parameters of the $K$ mixture of Gaussians, $\pi_{i}$, $\mu_{i}$ and $\sigma_{i}$, from $h_{i}$ using an $1 \times1$ convolution layer.
 Here, $\mu_i$ and $\sigma_i$ are obtained by the linear and the exponential activations, respectively, and $\pi_{i}$ is the softmax output for the $K$ Gaussians.